 3 The Internal Regulations and any subsequent amendments are submitted to the International Council for its information.

-4 Any question not dealt with by these Statutes or by the Internal Regulations is the responsibility of the Board with the understanding that any Member Organization of the Union may question the Board’s actions to the International Council at the next scheduled session.
+4 Any question not dealt with by these Statutes or by the Internal Regulations is the responsibility of the Board with the understanding that any Member Organization of the Union may question the Board’s actions through the International Council at its next scheduled meeting.

 ARTICLE XVII: Arbitration Committee